-•To drive you must no longer be taking narcotic pain pills. (plain Tylenol is allowed) Before driving, you must feel strong and alert and able to get in and out of the car without assistance.
-You may unlock the brace to allow for flexion of the knee while driving.
+•To drive you must no longer be taking narcotic pain pills (plain Tylenol is allowed).
+Before driving, you must feel strong and alert and able to get in and out of the car without assistance.
+You may remove the brace while driving.
 Most people can start driving 2-3 weeks after surgery.

-Weight Bearing
+Weight-Bearing

-•Crutches and hinged knee brace are required following surgery.
+•Crutches and knee immobilizer are required following surgery.
 You should not put weight on the surgical leg until otherwise instructed by physical therapy or your physician.
-Your brace should always be left on.
-If the brace slips down or the dressing is too tight, carefully open the brace and adjust it or re-wrap the ace bandage.
+Your brace should always be left on for optimal healing of the tissue.
+If the brace slips down or the dressing feels too tight, carefully open the brace and adjust it, or re-wrap the ace bandage.
 Always keep the leg supported.
-Keep the brace on and locked when up on crutches and sleeping.
-Only unlock the brace when doing your exercises or for skin hygiene.
+Keep the brace on when up on crutches and sleeping.
+Only remove the brace when doing your exercises or for skin hygiene.
+You can expect to be non-weight bearing for 4-6 weeks, gradually advancing weight after that time.